 The CPP's financial plan calls for the accumulation of a large pool of assets, expected to total 6.5 times annual benefit outlays by 2080.
 Investment income is then projected to be about 30 percent of benefit outlays, with contributions about 15 percent less than benefit outlays.
 To build a fund that will produce enough income to make up the difference between contributions and benefits (plus a substantial cushion in the event of shortfalls) requires a 4.2 percent real return on assets.
 Given the stock and bond returns the CPP financial program projects, this target rate of return implies 50 percent of assets invested in equities.
-As the CPP is currently building up its investment fund and does not need investment income to meet benefit obligations, roughly 65 percent of assets are currently invested in equities.9 effects of a market crash.
+As the CPP is currently building up its investment fund and does not need investment income to meet benefit obligations, roughly 65 percent of assets are currently invested in equities.9 addressed by a conservative funding program that targets investment income that exceeds amounts needed to meet benefit obligations and results in a rising ratio of assets to annual benefit outlays.
+The CPP, like other retirement savings vehicles invested in equities, nevertheless saw a decline in the value of assets in the recent stock market crash.
+The key issues discussed below are: 1) how such losses are borne; and 2) how the crash affects CPP investment decisions.